Create a real-time application inventory

 And now we have our application inventory!

-If you like Chalk, you can easily deploy across your docker builds and deploys by adding a global alias.
+If you like Chalk, you can easily deploy across your Docker builds and deploys by creating a renamed binary or adding a global alias.
 See the how-to for docker deployment

 Warning

 This how-to was written for local demonstration purposes only.
-There is no security for this how-to.
-You should always have authn, authz and use SSL as an absolute minimum.
+There are no security considerations taken in this how-to.
+You should always have AuthN/AuthZ and use SSL at an absolute minimum.

 Our cloud platform